jluk/ACC-Documentation/Concepts/acc-pricing.md

 ---

 # Pricing

-## Compute
-The container your console is using is free.
+Azure Cloud Console is provided for free.
+Any accessory Azure resources incur regular costs.

 ## Storage
 Attaching persistent storage via `createclouddrive` incurs regular storage costs.
 This includes any files and the default 5GB image used to persist your $HOME directory.